Prize money: Great Britain, 1707 to 1801

 After the Act of Union 1707 between England and Scotland, the former English prize money rules applied to Great Britain.
 The War of the Spanish Succession continued until 1714.

-An act of 1708, generally known as the Cruisers and Convoys Act was designed to protect British maritime trade by allocating Royal Navy ships to protect convoys, by encouraging privateers to assist in protecting convoys and amending the prize rules to encourage naval ships to attack enemy warships, and both Royal Navy ships and privateers to attack enemy privateers and merchant ships.
+An act of 1708, the Security to Merchant Ships Act 1707 (6 Ann. c.
+65) generally known as the Cruisers and Convoys Act 1708 was designed to protect British maritime trade by allocating Royal Navy ships to protect convoys, by encouraging privateers to assist in protecting convoys and amending the prize rules to encourage naval ships to attack enemy warships, and both Royal Navy ships and privateers to attack enemy privateers and merchant ships.
 The two main changes to the made under this act were the abolition of the Crown's shares in the value of merchant ships and their cargoes captured by naval vessels, and of goods captured by privateers, and the payment of head money of five pounds for each crew member of a captured or sunk enemy warship, as far as these could be established, replacing gun money.
-As with other prize acts, this ceased to have effect at the end of the War of the Spanish Succession in 1714, although its provisions were largely repeated in subsequent prize acts of 1756, 1776, 1780 and 1793, issued at the outbreaks of conflicts or to include new belligerents.
-Occasionally, if an enemy merchant ship were captured where it was difficult to take it to an Admiralty Court or prize agent, the captor might offer to ransom it for 10% to 15% of its estimated value.
+As with other prize acts, this ceased to have effect at the end of the War of the Spanish Succession in 1714, although its provisions were largely repeated in subsequent prize acts; the Naval Prize, etc. Act 1756 (29 Geo.
+2. c.
+34), the Privateers Act 1776 (17 Geo.
+3. c.
+7), the Prize Act 1780 (20 Geo.
+3. c.
+9), and the Prize Act 1793 (33 Geo.
+3. c.
+34), issued at the outbreaks of conflicts or to include new belligerents.
+Occasionally, if an enemy merchant ship were captured where it was difficult to take it to an admiralty court or prize agent, the captor might offer to ransom it for 10% to 15% of its estimated value.
 In 1815, ransoming was prohibited except in case of necessity, for example where an enemy warship were nearby.

 The 1708 act still required captured ships to be placed in the custody of Admiralty prize agents before adjudication by the Admiralty Court, and of paying customs duties on captured cargoes.
 However, once they had paid these duties, Royal Navy captors were free to sell these cargoes at the best prices rather than having to sell them through Admiralty prize agents, as privateers had always been able to do so.
 The act also allowed Royal Navy captains, officers and crews to appoint their own experts and prize agents to dispute the value of ships or goods acquired for naval use and collect prize money on their behalf.
 Admiralty appointed prize agents were, however, now entitled to a fee of 2% in Britain and 5% abroad.
 The various changes brought in by this act are regarded as the basis for the fortunes made from prize money in the 18th and early 19th centuries.